Quantum-proof randomness extractors via operator space theory: Introduction

 where $p_{\mathrm{guess}}(N)$ denotes the maximal probability of guessing the input, and an independent and uniform seed $U$, the random variable $f_U(N)$ has a distribution which is $\eps$-close in total variation distance to the uniform distribution $\upsilon_M$ on $M$.
 For us, it is more convenient to state the definition in terms of probability distributions.
 For this we associate to the functions $f_s$ an $M\times N$ matrix $F_s$ where the entry $(y,x)$ is equal to one if $f_s(x) = y$ and zero otherwise.
 With this notation, we have for any probability distribution $P_{N}$ of a random variable on $N$, $F_s(P_{N})$ is the distribution of $f_s(N)$.
 That is, a $(k,\eps)$-extractor satisfies the following property.
 For all input probability distributions $P_{N}$ with $H_{\min}(N)_{P}\geq k$,

 This definition is also referred to as weak extractors.
 An important special case of extractors are strong extractors~\cite{Nissan96}, for which the seed is part of the output, i.e., the output space has the form $M = D \times M'$ and $f_s(x)=(s,f'_s(x))$ for some function $f'_s:N\to M'$ (with $M'=2^{m'}$).
 This means that the invested randomness, the seed $D$, is not used up and can safely be reused later.
+Alternatively, in a cryptographic context, the seed $D$ can be published without compromising the security.
 The condition~\eqref{eq:intro_weakmin} then reads as

 Such objects are needed for privacy amplification, since the eavesdropper is allowed to know which function is applied.

 We now briefly discuss the parameters for which strong extractors exists.
 Typically we want to maximize the output length $m$ and minimize the seed length $d$.
 Radhakrishnan and Ta-Shma~\cite{Radhakrishnan00} show that every strong $(k,\eps)$-extractor necessarily has